These Are Not Hard Questions. They Are Specific Questions.

 Minutes 11 to 15.
 Open the Florida Statutes online for F.S.
 475.25 and F.S.
 475.278.
 These two sections alone generate four of the ten archetypes above.
 Spend a few minutes reading the actual statutory language.
 It will read differently than your study material.

 Minutes 16 to 20.
-Take the 5-question Florida real estate diagnostic.
-Five application-level questions that test the same statute-referenced logic as the real exam.
-You'll see at least two of the archetypes from this guide in some form.
+Try 5 free Florida real estate questions.
+Five application-level questions that test Florida-specific logic.
 If the questions feel calibrated, you're on track.
 If they feel harder than your practice, you have your gap.

-The 48% who fail the Florida real estate exam don't fail because the statute is hard.
-They fail because they studied paraphrases of the statute.
+Students usually do not miss these because the statute is impossible.
+They miss them because they studied a shortcut version of the rule.
 Read the ten archetypes above.
-Know the statute behind each.
-Pass.
+Know the rule behind each one.

 Frequently Asked Questions